Careers, Guidance and Inspiration

 Focus within this are STEM subjects and opportunities in the future.

-Year 9 – Continuing with the theme of Aspirations we encourage the students to take part in our mentoring programme organised by Mrs Davies, which gets the students to think about themselves, what pressures they face, and how to overcome them, and then look at careers and aspirations.
+Year 9 – Continuing with the theme of Aspirations we encourage the students to take part in our mentoring programme, which gets the students to think about themselves, what pressures they face, and how to overcome them, and then look at careers and aspirations.
 All of the mentoring projects are supported by local businesses who come to the school each week to help advise and guide.

 After Easter, further 1:1 appointments are arranged and the assembly focus changes to looking at all the providers that are available and what they have to offer.